Introduction

 CI/CD Can’t Test Everything

-Some problems only appear in production: performance under real load, integration with real services, user behavior.
+Some problems only appear in production: performance under real load, integration with real services, and user behavior.

 Implication: CI/CD reduces risk but doesn’t eliminate it.
 You still need production monitoring and gradual rollouts.